bunto/bunto/site/_docs/collections.md

 Create a corresponding folder (e.g. `<source>/_my_collection`) and add documents.
 YAML Front Matter is read in as data if it exists, and everything after it is stuck in the Document's `content` attribute.
-If no YAML Front Matter is provided, Jekyll will not generate the file in your collection.
+If no YAML Front Matter is provided, Bunto will not generate the file in your collection.

 <div class="note info">
   <h5>Be sure to name your directories correctly</h5>